On Absolutely Continuous Invariant Measures and Krieger-Type of Markov Subshifts: Proof of the Necessary Condition for Conservativeness

-\begin{proof}[Proof of Theorem \ref{Theorem: Theorem C}]\ Let $P=\lim_{n\to\infty}P_{-n}$ and $Q=\lim_{n\to\infty}P_{n}$, and denote their stationary distributions by $\pi$ and $\lambda$, respectively.
-Since the SFT $X_A$ is topologically mixing so that all the entries of $A^M$ are positive, and since the matrices $\left(P_n:n\in\mathbb{Z}\right)$ satisfy the Doeblin condition, it is clear that all the entries of $P^M$ and $Q^M$ are positive, so that $P$ and $Q$ are irreducible and aperiodic.
+and denote their stationary distributions by $\pi$ and $\lambda$, respectively.
+Since the SFT $X_A$ is topologically-mixing so that all the entries of $A^M$ are positive, and since the matrices $\left(P_n:n\in\mathbb{Z}\right)$ satisfy the Doeblin condition, it is clear that all the entries of $P^M$ and $Q^M$ are positive, so that $P$ and $Q$ are irreducible and aperiodic.
 It follows from Proposition \ref{Lemma: Markov LLN} that

 Note that the reversed sequence $\left(X_{0},X_{-1},X_{-2}\dotsc\right)$ is a Markov chain with the transition matrices $\left(\pi_{n},\widehat{P}_{n}:n\leq0\right)$, where

 This sequence converges to $\widehat{P}\left(s,t\right):=\frac{\pi\left(t\right)}{\pi\left(s\right)}P\left(t,s\right)$.
 Note also that $P$ and $\widehat{P}$ share the same stationary distribution $\pi$ so by Proposition \ref{Lemma: Markov LLN} we have